PLPAcademy/day-3-assignment-Foluremy/README.md

 How do you begin managing your database after installing MySQL?

 A) Start by installing additional plugins
-B) Launch MySQL Workbench and connect to your MySQL Server
+B) Launch MySQL Workbench and connect to your MySQL Server (answer)
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL